riccardo-franchi/infotreno-cli/README.md

 execute the program with commands:
 - `track`: track a train by its train number
 - `station`: get information about a station by entering its name or code
+- `news`: print "Notizie Infomobilità" (trenitalia news about disruptions and delays)
 - `help`: get full list of commands and options

 A full documentation of the commands and options can also be found by running `infotreno-cli` without specifying any command.